Tahir Badakhshi: Activities

 During these times he was very close to a Kabul-based literature scene under the influence of Sufi poets Ghulam Dehqan and Khalilullah Khalili.
 He began contacting a broad circle of urban intellectuals with activities in the field of culture and politics.
 He was connected in long lasting friendship to the avant-garde intellectuals like the university professor, poet, linguist Wasef Bakhtari and the novelist and historian Azam Rahnaward Zariab, who were the primary sources of the contemporary poetics and fiction of Persian literature in Afghanistan.
 He was actively involved and proactive in literary and intellectual circles of Kabul.
+Badakhshi additionally spent his reserve period in the Royal Afghan Army in the Harbi Military University, distributing magazines and publications from the Tudeh Party of Iran among the institution’s students.

 He was a co-ordinator of the first congress of People's Democratic Party of Afghanistan, the first main leftist democratic party in Afghanistan.
 He left the party in 1967 after the membership of Hafizullah Amin who had a suspected prehistory of ethno-centric chauvinist activities in the south of the country and recently returned from the United States.
 He arranged a circle named "Mahfele Entezar" (Waiting circle) movement and later the "Revolutionary Organisation of Workers of Afghanistan" or SAZA Political movement, speaking out for the basic political rights for all citizens and for improvement of economic and educational conditions of the people.